sf-wdi-27-28/project-03-27/README.md

 ###### How do I turn in the project?

 * As you make code changes, **frequently commit and push to GitHub**.
-* You will be required to submit the GitHub URL and the URL to the live site - watch slack for details.
+* You will be required to submit the GitHub URL and the URL to the live site - watch slack for submission details.

 ---